Bikini Airways: Background

 The film was produced by the production company American Independent Productions and distributed by Retromedia Entertainment.

+Ray said he made the film "on a lark and it did really well" so that it ushered in a series of bikini films.

+Release

 It was broadcast several times in the winter of 2003 at fixed times and on demand on the premium channels Cinemax and Showtime.

-Ray said he made the film "on a lark and it did really well".
-It ushered in a series of bikini films.
+Home video

+It was released as double feature with Bikini Chain Gang in 2005.
+A new DVD version was released in 2018 for the 15th anniversary of the film.

 Reception

 The film was given 2.5 out of 4 by Dr. Gore's Movie Reviews.
 It was also rated 8 out of 10 by Tarstarkas.net.

+The film is part of a cult softcore Bikini film series, directed by Ray.